 A tile map is a type of geographical map where a larger area (usually a country or a continent) is visualized by multiple equal-size and shape tiles, often square rectangles.
 Each tile represents a different region.
-A simple example of a tile map can be a collection of tiles forming a shape of the United States, whereas each tile corresponds to a state.
+A simple example of a tile map can be a collection of tiles forming the shape of the United States, where each tile corresponds to a state.
 What is important about tile maps is that all tiles don’t vary in size, meaning that larger regions can’t dominate the visualization and smaller regions are not harder to read.

 A chord diagram is used for showing the structure of paired connections between the instances of the same level.
 Every instance is represented by an arc.
 Every connection is shown as a band with various start and end widths which depicts differences in input and output.
 Common examples of chord diagrams vary from international trade flows to text and script analysis.

 An arc diagram in its essence is similar to a chord diagram.
 While the chord diagram focuses mostly on the quantitative aspect of the connection, the arc diagram is more focused on the existence of the link.
 The arc diagram shows the connections between points that are placed on the line axis with the arcs.
 Arcs could be placed on both sides of the axis showing the different aspects of the connection.
 Although the focus of the arc diagram is to show the existence of the connection it can also be used to show the quantitative aspect of the connection using the thickness of the arc.